 The walk also visits the fascinating Stonehenge Cursus.
 This large Neolithic cursus monument was constructed several hundred years before the earliest phase of Stonehenge in 3000 BC.
 To explore the Stonehenge site itself you will need to purchase a ticket from English Heritage.
 The area around the cursus is on open access land so can be visited for free.

 To extend your walking in the area you could pick up the Salisbury Country Way which passes the site.
 This long distance circular footpath explores the countryside around Salisbury, visiting several pretty villages and interesting historical sites.
 You could pick it up an head south east along the River Avon to Upper Woodford or south west across Normanton Down to Great Wishford where you can explore the River Wylye Valley and Grovely Wood.
+Around Normanton you can also explore the Woodford Valley which includes a visit to Great Durnford with its riverside mill and picture postcard thatched cottages.

 Also nearby is the Durrington Walls and Woodhenge walk.
 Durrington Walls is the largest complete henge in Great Britain while Woodhenge is a Neolithic Class II henge and timber circle.
+You could park at the public car park there and walk down to the site on an alternative route.
+See the Woodhenge to Stonehenge Walk for more details.

 If you are coming from nearby Amesbury then it's about a 2 mile walk from the town.
 See the Amesbury to Stonehenge Walk for full details.